joeburg/anomaly-detection/README.md

 # Capacity

-This program can process ~100 events/second on a mac.
+This program can process ~100 events/second locally on a mac.
 So it should be able to handle rather large traffic volumes.

 # Testing

 To run the python unit test, use the following command in the top directory:

 $ python -m src.tests.tests

 The unit tests are placed within the src/ directory to follow good python practices, where tests are placed within the same module.